Guy-GC/GuyGCPortfolio/week2_setup.md

 This entry will go over the setup of our group Github repository, and go into detail about some of the challenges involved when creating our development environment.

-# The creation of the GitHub repository
+# The Creation of the GitHub Repository

-We decided to create a GitHub for all the team members involved with the group project.
-To stay in touch with the group members and to delegate tasks we made a discord server with all the members.
-We created a task board within the GitHub repository with the 4 tasks that were given to us in the practical.
+We were given the task by our lecturers of creating a GitHub repository with all the team members involved in the group project, creating an integrated taskboard in GitHub, cloning the shared repository on Visual Studio, and making sure Visual Studio is properly configured (installing the .NET MAUI template).
+To stay in touch with the group members, delegate tasks, or even ask for help on how to use GitHub we made a discord server with all the members.
+We then made the GitHub repository naming it after our team name given to us, Green Team.
+We created a task board within the GitHub repository by going to the projects tab and clicking 'new project'.
+When we created the project board we made 3 columns on the board which are: todo, In Progress, and Done.
+We then put the 4 tasks given to us on the task board in the In Progress column